boostorg/redis/benchmarks/benchmarks.md

      I don't know for sure why it is so slow, I suppose it has something to do with its lack of proper [pipelining](https://redis.io/docs/manual/pipelining/) support.
-     In fact, the more TCP connections I lauch the worst its performance gets.
+     In fact, the more TCP connections I lauch the worse its performance gets.

    * Libuv: I left it out because it would require too much work to